cooopmac/rp_automotive_solutions/README.md

 docker compose up
 ```

-This should build the images for mySQL database, Java backend, and React frontend (not added yet)
+This should build the images for mySQL database, Java backend, and React frontend